 Heart rate is the primary indicator of overall heart health and fitness.
-It is essential for those who love fitness or care about health to pay attention to their heart rate.
+It is essential for those who love fitness of their heart.
 To take full advantage of workouts, it is best to keep your heart rate between 60% and 85% of your maximum heart rate, called aerobic heart rate.

 However, how to track the heart rate when working out?
 How to know whether the heart rate is in the normal range?
 This article provides you with various heart rate charts that can help determine the normal resting and maximum heart rates.